durable-ist/Multi_Robot_Simulation/README.md

 ## Changing Gazebo GPS coordinates

-In order to change the location of the robots in its GPS topics there are two seperate files (one for Jackals, the other for the UAV):
+In order to change the location of the robots in its GPS topics there is a file for Jackals:

 Jackal: In the multi_jackal/multi_jackal_description/urf/jackal.gazebo change the parameters  <referenceLatitude> and</referenceLongitude>

-UAV: In the ardupilot/Tools/autotest package change the file "locations.txt".
-Here you can add or switch existing locations which are called when launching the ardupilot SITL.